Helsinki Airport Terminal Expansion and Infrastructure Developments, Vantaa, Finland

 The check-in machines at the terminal have been modernised and 12 new machines, as well as ten new bag drop machines have been installed.
 The departure lobby has been extended near the main doors to accommodate these new machines.
-The new facilities at the terminal opened for the passengers in May 2014.
+The new facilities at the terminal opened to passengers in May 2014.

 Development programme at Helsinki Airport

 The development programme is being implemented in three phases.
 The renovation of major facilities for long travel passengers and construction of new aircraft parking spots were completed by May 2014 under the first phase.
 The second phase includes upgrades to increase transit capacity and service improvements for European and domestic flights.
-The third phase calls for the expansion of the Terminal 2.
+The third phase calls for the expansion of Terminal 2.

-The demolition of old water tower and heating plant at the southern end of the Terminal 2 began in September 2014.
+The demolition of old water tower and heating plant at the southern end of Terminal 2 began in September 2014.
 Construction on the terminal expansion began in September 2016 and the development will continue until 2020.
 The expansion involves construction on the west wing and south wings.

-Destia was awarded a €100m apron extension work contract in August 2015.
+Destia was awarded a €100m apron extension contract in August 2015.
 Lemminkäinen received a €173m contract from Finavia for performing extension and alteration works for the Helsinki Airport terminal expansion.

 The project received a €230m loan from the European Investment Bank (EIB) for the development of the airport.
-NIB provided a €150m 20-year term loan for the expansion and modernisation of Helsinki Airport.
+NIB also provided a €150m 20-year term loan for the expansion and modernisation of Helsinki Airport.